ltpitt/java-spring-boot-persistance/README.md

-# java-spring-boot-persistance
+# java-spring-boot-persistence
-A Spring Boot application used to improve Java Spring persistance knowledge
+A Spring Boot application used to improve Java Spring persistence knowledge